stevandoh/internship-assignments-steve-dawsonn-andoh/task2/docker/myFirst/README.md

 * **ADD my_script.py /**
 * **CMD ["python", "./my_script.py"]**
-* run **docker build -t hello-docker .** hello-docker is the name of the container
+* run **docker build -t hello-docker .** hello-d ocker is the name of the container
 Check if the container has been created
 * run **docker images**
 * then run ** docker run hello-docker **